avanzosc/odoo-addons/invoice_supplier_last_price_info/README.rst

 ================================
 Invoice supplier last price info
 ================================
+* In products new fields:

+  * "Last supplier move",
-* In products new fields:"Last supplier invoice", "Last supplier invoice date", and "Last supplier invoice price".
+  * "Last supplier move date",
+  * "Last supplier move price"

-* When an supplier invoice is validated or canceled, the information of the last invoice in products is recalculated.
+* When an supplier move is validated or canceled, the information of the last move in products is recalculated.
-* When modifying the unit price of a supplier invoice line that is not in draft status, update the information of the last purchase of the product.
+* When modifying the unit price of a supplier move line that is not in draft status, update the information of the last purchase of the product.